Home

 • Light pink blossoms with green foliage.
 Greenish yellow fruit with light pink flesh.

-• Niedzweckyana
+• Niedzwetzkyana

 • Small to medium size fruit.
 Solid red skin, dark red flesh, tart flavor.
 Ripens in October.